-Our Global firm issued various technical and audit related alerts with additional guidance for our people on COVID related matters.
+Since the outset of the pandemic, our global firm issues technical and audit related alerts with additional guidance for our people on COVID related matters.
 We provided webinar and other updates to our auditors, and to the wider business as applicable, to support them and ensure a consistent approach to dealing with these challenges.
+We continue to accommodate flexible work circumstances.